 - Everyone has apps in the app stores and therefore consumers expect to find my new app there as well.

-- Once consumers install my app on their device, they will interact with it more regularly than they will if it were only on the web.
+- Once consumers install my app on their device, they will interact with it more regularly than they would if it were only on the web.

-The largest item not often recognized is that to concurrently build three different applications (web, iOS, and Android), with teams that must actively interact with each other regularly, doesn’t just triple the cost: it’s exponentially more.
+The largest item not often recognized is that to concurrently build three different applications (web, iOS, and Android) — with teams that must actively interact with each other — doesn’t just triple the cost.
+It’s exponentially more.

-A Common App Mistake: If You Build, Will They Will Come?
+A Common App Mistake: If You Build, Will They Come?

-It’s difficult to get exact numbers, but most analysts report that both Apple’s App Store and the Google Play Store have around 2.5 million unique apps available as of early 2019.
+It’s difficult to get exact numbers, but analysts report that the Apple App Store and the Google Play store both have millions of entries.
 That’s a lot of choices for consumers and a lot of competition for you.

 The act of putting your app into a store does not, by itself, bring customers.
-The chance that a new consumer having never seen your brand before will even be presented with your app in a store is incredibly low.
-It’s simply not the store’s job to promote or even suggest your new app, at all.
-The stores’ job is to promote only those apps that are already proven to be successful.
+The chance that a new consumer will even be presented with your app in a store is incredibly low.
+It’s simply not the store’s job to promote or even suggest your new app.
+The store’s job is to promote only those apps that are already proven to be successful.
 Why?
 Because their goal is to create a snowball effect to make all of their other customers that much happier with their store and their offerings.